Most recently updated on May 16, 2023

 In the decade after the incentives were enacted, film production spending in the state rose from $93 million to $2 billion.
 In recent years, Georgia has been the locale for a number of popular movies and shows, including “The Walking Dead” and “Atlanta.”

 In July 2020, a federal judge struck down the law, saying it was unconstitutional.
-The governor has said he will appeal the decision, perhaps to the U.S. Supreme Court.
+However, in July 2022, a federal appeals court reversed the judge’s ruling and allowed the Georgia law to take effect.
+The legal battle is headed toward the U.S. Supreme Court.

-Georgia was involved in another Supreme Court decision this spring.
+Georgia was involved in another Supreme Court decision in spring 2021.

 In March, the justices ruled in the state’s favor in a dispute with Florida over water usage on the Flint River.
 There are also cases working their way through lower courts between Alabama and Georgia over water rights along the rivers that border those two states.